babypandas-dev/babypandas/README.md

 ## TODO:
 - Write proper docstrings for each function
-- Clean up table methods to match `datascience` documentation and `babypandas` source code
+- Clean up methods in table above to match `datascience` documentation and `babypandas` source code